 The INI works closely with companies who seek out the unique talents of our students and graduates.
 An array of avenues exist through which companies and the INI can come together to continually spur innovation.

 Faculty involved in teaching and advising in the INI programs conduct cutting-edge research in all aspects of information networking, information security, mobility and software management.
-Learn more about research at Carnegie Mellon CyLab and its affiliated research centers.
+Learn more about research at CyLab and its affiliated research centers.